nazmulidris/developerlife.com/_posts/2019-10-31-fish-scripting-manual.md

 testTheFunction
 ```

-## How to handle file and folder paths
+## How to handle file and folder paths for dependencies

 As your scripts become more complex, you might need to handle loading multiple scripts.
 In this case you can just pull
 other scripts in from your current script by using `source my-script.fish`.
 However fish looks for this `my-script.fish`